PrashamsGanugula/Intelli-Chat_/README.md

 ## Screens

+### Splash Screen

+- Initial loading screen with app logo.
+- Transitions to the welcome screen.

+### Welcome Screen

+- Introduction to the app for first-time users.
+- Navigation to login or registration screens.

+### Login Screen

+- Google Sign-In for user authentication.
+- Simple and intuitive login interface.

+### Registration Screen

+- Register new users with email.
+- Collect necessary user information for profile creation.

+### Home Screen

+- Overview of recent chats.
+- Navigation to other screens such as profile and settings.

 ### Chat Screen

 - Real-time messaging interface.
 - Displays message read receipts and last-seen status.
 - Options to delete and edit messages.

-### Home Screen

-- Overview of recent chats.
-- Navigation to other screens such as profile and settings.

-### Login Screen

-- Google Sign-In for user authentication.
-- Simple and intuitive login interface.

 ### Profile Screen